minmarg/gtalign_alpha/README.md

 The GTalign demo notebooks, [GTalign_demo](GTalign_demo.ipynb) and [GTalign_demo_search](GTalign_demo_search.ipynb), for Google Colab are available.
-The [first](GTalign_demo.ipynb) notebook showcases structure alignment for two large protein complexes -- virus nucleocapsid variants 7a4i and 7a4j -- and runs on Google Colab with a Tesla T4 GPU (finishes in a minute).
+The [first](GTalign_demo.ipynb) notebook showcases structure alignment for two large protein complexes (with chains joined in file order) -- virus nucleocapsid variants 7a4i and 7a4j -- and runs on Google Colab with a Tesla T4 GPU (finishes in a minute).
 The [second](GTalign_demo_search.ipynb) demonstrates the alignment of all against all queries of the PDB20 dataset, completing in half a minute.